STARTING A MARKET: The Bare Minimum

-Drafting a Budget and Then Living Within It – Here’s a blog post by Aletta Botts from KY Center for Ag. and Rural Development explaining how to use a budget as a guiding document for market planning.
+Drafting a Budget and Then Living Within It – Here’s a blog post by Aleta Botts from the Kentucky Center for Agriculture and Rural Development explaining how to use a budget as a guiding document for market planning.

-Farmers Market Bookkeeping Best Practices (slideshow): Highlights book keeping software, chart-of-accounts, financial reporting and budgeting, tracking multiple currencies, debit & credit card processing, EBT transactions and incentive tracking.
+Farmers Market Bookkeeping Best Practices This slideshow from the Washington State Farmers Market Association highlights book keeping software, chart-of-accounts, financial reporting and budgeting, tracking multiple currencies, debit & credit card processing, EBT transactions and incentive tracking.

-2018-19 KY Department of Ag Farmers Market Manual.
+2018-19 Kentucky Department of Agriculture (KDA) Farmers Market Manual.
 This manual is updated every 2 years and details Kentucky’s rules and regulations for selling at a farmers market.